NobilityDeviant/ZenDownloader/README.md

 # Building

+You can also use this section if there isn't a distribution for your operating system.
+As long as you can use IntelliJ, you're good to go.

 I 100% recommend using IDEA.
 Don't use Eclipse or Netbeans because they're not fully supported.
 This project is built using JDK 21.